nicc777/kubernetes-from-scratch/chapter_03/README.md

 ## Implementation

+_*Application Design Notes*_: Please refer to [the additional application notes](APPLICATION_NOTES.md) for a deeper delve into the design and working of our sample application.

 In addition to the non-functional requirements, we will alo add a OpenAPI 3.0 UI to make testing a little easier through a web interface.

 ## Building & Testing